-Sources: Southall et al. 2007; UKDMAP, 1998; NMFS, 2018
+Sources: NMFS, 2024; UKDMAP, 1998

 The subsea noise levels generated by the vessels and cutting equipment in combination with the ongoing SNS decommissioning activities, transit of routine platform supply vessels (PSVs), emergency response and rescue vessels (ERRVs) is unlikely to result in the generation of underwater sound above the physiological damage to marine mammals and unlikely to impact the harbour porpoise which is the qualifying species of the Southern North Sea SAC.
 Southall et al. (2019) suggests that certain strong behavioural responses (such as avoidance) may start to occur at sound levels above 140 dB re 1 µPa m, and so depending on ambient noise levels, sensitive marine mammals may be locally displaced by noise from a vessel in its immediate vicinity.
 However, due to the short duration and localised nature of the operations, the impact is not expected to be significant.